The Grand Illusion (song): Reception

 "The Grand Illusion" became popular on the radio despite not being released as a single.
 Billboard rated "The Grand Illusion" as one of the "best cuts" on The Grand Illusion album.
 In his review of the album, Allmusic critic Mike DeGagne said that "De Young pretentiously struts his singing prowess throughout the title track."

 Classic Rock critic Malcolm Dome rated "The Grand Illusion" as Styx's greatest song.
 Dome said called it "pomp rock with style, confidence, command and ingenuity" with lyrics "about separating reality from fantasy."
 Classic Rock History critic Tony Scavieli rated it Styx's 3rd best song, calling it " a bombastic celebration of progressive rock wrapped in slick production, tight arrangements, and brilliant musicianship."
 Ultimate Classic Rock critic Sterling Whitaker rated it DeYoung's 4th best rock song, calling it "a rumination on the media and the illusory nature of success, set to a track that juxtaposes heavy guitar power chords, blazing solos and DeYoung's flair for classical composition.
+Midder rated it as Styx's 3rd best song, calling it "a masterpiece that showcases the band’s ability to seamlessly blend progressive rock with catchy pop melodies" and praising the "hauntingly beautiful lyrics and intricate instrumentation." uDiscoverMusic said that it "switches effortlessly between pomp-drenched keyboard fanfares, effortless pop melodies, and intricate guitar heroics in just four packed minutes, with a vivid treatise on the artifice of the American dream."